meshery/meshery/docs/pages/functionality/patterns.md

 ```
 ### Using Meshery UI:

-From the UI, patterns can be uploaded locally or by url.
+From Meshery UI, patterns can be imported from your local filesystem or imported from a remote URL.

 <a href="{{ site.baseurl }}/assets/img/patterns/ImportPatternUI.png">
     <img src="{{ site.baseurl }}/assets/img/patterns/ImportPatternUI.png" style="width: 60%" />